Sex and Love

 "mariachi," a poster at the multiples.com Forum recently was commenting on his sexual experience prior to beginning practice of the protocol:

 In essence, our culture is over-stimulated and under-aroused.
+And, of course, under-pleasured.
+A shame, considering how important sexual pleasure is.

 Until now, men haven't understood how to truly separate arousal from ejaculation, but instead only to try to control or "block" the onset of the ejaculation reflex once it begins to happen, usually signaled by feelings of inevitability of ejaculation, known colloquially as the Point of No Return.